-Narrative style is the domain of the individual author but we want to ensure our readership and the community can expect a consistent learning experience and actionable insights from articles published on for Mind the Product.
+Narrative style is the domain of the individual author, but we want to ensure our readership and the community can expect a consistent learning experience and actionable insights from articles published on for Mind the Product.

-At MindTheProduct, we define product management as the intersection between Business, Tech and Design (IxD/UX).
+We define product management as the intersection between Business, Tech and Design (IxD/UX).
 That means our topic spectrum is pretty broad.
-It's important to note that MindTheProduct doesn't specialise in anyone of these areas - and we tend to seek content that intersects with at least two of these areas.
+It's important to note that Mind the Product doesn't specialise in anyone of these areas, and we tend to seek content that intersects with at least two of these areas.
 Our articles tend to fall into two broad types:

 These articles usually have a temporal relevance to something happening in the product industry.
 This might be a formal critique of well-known product's redesign, or it could be an opinion piece on the current state of product management.